-For Plan Year 2019, the SHBP will continue to offer an Incentive Program for the Tiered-Network plans: the Aetna Liberty Plan and the Horizon OMNIA Health Plan.
-This program encourages employees to subscribe to one of the Tiered-Network Plans by offering financial incentives.
-New employees enrolling during the remainder of 2018 as well as Plan Year 2019 are also eligible for this incentive.
+For Plan Year 2023, the State Health Benefits Program (SHBP) will continue to offer an Incentive Program for the Horizon OMNIA Tiered-Network plan.
+This program encourages employees to subscribe to the Tiered-Network Plan by offering a financial incentive.
+New employees enrolling during the remainder of 2022 as well as Plan Year 2023 are eligible for this incentive.

-The Incentive Program is available to first-time enrollees who must remain enrolled for two years, from January 1, 2019 through December 31, 2020.
+The Incentive Program is available to first-time enrollees who must remain enrolled for one year, from January 1, 2023, through December 31, 2023.
 This program does not extend to over age children or COBRA members.
 The program offers a financial incentive to first-time enrollees at all coverage levels (i.e., Single, Member and Spouse, Parent and Child, or Family coverage) who remain enrolled for one year.

-IMPORTANT – The incentive shall be forfeited and returned to the SHBP if you fail to remain enrolled in the Tiered Plan for at least two plan years, except if you become ineligible for healthcare due to: layoff, involuntary separation, reduction to part-time status, or classification into an ineligible position.
+IMPORTANT – The incentive shall be forfeited and returned to the SHBP if you fail to remain enrolled in the Tiered Plan for one plan year, except if you become ineligible for healthcare due to: layoff, involuntary separation, reduction to part-time status, or classification into an ineligible position.
 If you voluntarily retire or change health plans due to catastrophic or emergency health needs as determined by the NJDPB after a full year, then the incentive shall be forfeited on a pro-rata basis.

-The Aetna Liberty Plan and Horizon’s OMNIA Health Plan give members the flexibility to visit practitioners in the carrier’s managed care network as well as significant premium share reductions, with no referrals required.
-The plans offer members lower cost sharing, with copays as low as $5.00 for an office visit, when utilizing Tier 1 providers.
+The Horizon OMNIA Health Plan gives members the flexibility to visit practitioners in the carrier’s managed care network as well as significant premium share reductions, with no referrals required.
+The plan offers members lower cost sharing, with copays as low as $5.00 for an office visit, when utilizing Tier 1 providers.
 Tier 1 refers to specific doctors, hospitals and other health care professionals who offer cost-effective care.
-Liberty and OMNIA plan members also have the flexibility to see any Tier 2 provider included in the managed care network, but with slightly higher cost sharing.
+OMNIA plan members also have the flexibility to see any Tier 2 provider included in the managed care network, but with slightly higher cost sharing.
 There is no out-of-network coverage with either plan.